 - 1. Completion of the Application Form with a written recommendation by the student's adviser - Successful completion of EDUC 300 Instructional Design and Assessment & Practicum including a written evaluation/ recommendation from the cooperating teacher of the student's 20-hour practicum experience and completion of electronic portfolio requirements - 3.
 A cumulative Morningside grade point average of at least 2.5 - 4.
-Basic skills proficiency as demonstrated by passing the Praxis Core Academic Skills Tests for Educators.
-Passing scores can be found in the Teacher Preparation Handbook. - 5.
-An individual interview with department faculty members and other professional educators.
-Students who do not pass the interview may participate in a follow-up interview. - 6.
-An essay on a topic related to teaching and learning.
-This essay serves as the basis for discussion for the interview described in #5.
-The essay must meet the minimum passing score. - 7.
 Demonstration of the knowledge, skills, and dispositions, associated with professionalism in teaching at a level commensurate with current status.